faisal1729/Delay-Propagation-Zurich-Chur/README.md

 ## Method

-For each of the eight adjacent-station segments along the corridor, the arrival delay at the earlier station (`x`, in minutes) is regressed on the arrival delay at the later station (`y`, in minutes) via ordinary least squares:
+For each of the eight adjacent-station segments along the corridor, the arrival delay at the earlier station ($x$, in minutes) is regressed on the arrival delay at the later station ($y$, in minutes) via ordinary least
+squares:

-$y_i = α + β · x_i + ε_i$
+$$y_i = \alpha + \beta \, x_i + \varepsilon_i, \qquad i = 1, \ldots, n$$

-The slope $\beta$ is the **propagation coefficient**: $$\beta = 1$$ means delay carries forward untouched; $\beta = 0$ means the segment fully absorbs incoming delay;
+The slope $\beta$ is the **propagation coefficient**: $\beta = 1$ means delay carries forward untouched; $\beta = 0$ means the segment fully absorbs incoming delay; $\beta < 1$ indicates partial absorption.
+The intercept
-$\beta \lt 1$ indicates partial absorption.
-The intercept $\alpha$ measures the baseline delay accretion for a punctual train — how many minutes late even an on-time train tends to arrive at the next station.
+$\alpha$ measures the baseline delay accretion for a punctual train — how many minutes late even an on-time train tends to arrive at the next station.

-Both travel directions (Zürich → Chur and Chur → Zürich) are pooled; the sample size per segment ranges from 59 to 272 trains.
+Both travel directions (Zürich → Chur and Chur → Zürich) are pooled; the sample size per segment ranges from $n = 59$ to $n = 272$ trains.

 ## Findings

-Propagation is highly non-uniform along the corridor:
+**Propagation is not uniform along the corridor.** For each segment I fit an OLS regression of the arrival delay at the later station on the arrival delay at the earlier station; the slope $\beta$ is the propagation coefficient.
+The plot below shows $\beta$ for each of the eight adjacent-station segments (in geographic order left to right), with 95% confidence intervals and per-segment sample sizes.
+The two reference lines mark $\beta = 1$ (delays carry forward untouched) and $\beta = 0$ (delays fully absorbed).

 ![Propagation coefficient along the corridor](plots/propagation_beta.png)

+Three observations:

-- Segments approaching the major terminals — Zürich HB and Chur — absorb roughly half of incoming delay (β ≈ 0.46).
+- **Both ends of the corridor absorb delay.** Segments approaching Zürich HB and Chur have $\beta \approx 0.46$ — nearly half of incoming delay dissipates before the terminal.
-- Segments in the middle of the corridor (Sargans → Bad Ragaz → Maienfeld) carry delay almost perfectly (β ∈ [0.90, 0.96]), with very little slack.
+- **The middle carries delay almost perfectly.** Sargans → Bad Ragaz →
+  Maienfeld: $\beta \in [0.90, 0.96]$.
+The tight schedule between these minor stops has no absorption capacity.
-- One segment stands out: Pfäffikon SZ → Ziegelbrücke, with β ≈ 0.14 — an
-  unusually strong absorber, possibly reflecting a generous scheduled running time or operational catch-up on that stretch.
+- **One segment stands out.** Pfäffikon SZ → Ziegelbrücke: $\beta \approx 0.14$ — an unusually strong absorber, possibly reflecting a generous scheduled running time or operational catch-up on that stretch.

-The underlying delay distribution is heavily right-skewed:
+**The underlying delay distribution is bulk-heavy near zero, with a long right tail.** The histogram below shows the marginal distribution of arrival delays across all 3,327 corridor arrival events, with reference lines at the median and the 90th percentile.

 ![Distribution of arrival delays](plots/delay_distribution.png)

-Median delay is 0.5 minutes; the 90th percentile is 2.5 minutes; the maximum observed delay is 34.3 minutes.
-On-average metrics look excellent, but the tail is where operational impact lives.
+Median delay is 0.5 min; the 90th percentile is 2.5 min; the maximum is 34.3 min.
+On-average metrics look excellent — average delay was well under one minute — but the tail contains rare events far beyond what the average suggests.
+This is the shape that motivates *robust* rather than nominal
+timetabling: a schedule optimised for the average case can still fail badly in the tail.

 ## Limitations

 This is a first-cut exploratory analysis on a single day and should be read as such.

 - **One day.** Any day-specific idiosyncrasies (weather, incidents, service patterns) are baked into the point estimates.
 A multi-day analysis would